Buying a House in Massachusetts: A Residential Renovation and Interior Design Guide

 Erica Fossati

 Congratulations!
 Congratulazioni!
 Félicitation!
-You are now the proud owner of a house in Massachusetts, which means you are also the owner of everything that was done to it before you arrived, the good decisions and the bad ones, the 1987 addition, the popcorn ceiling, the kitchen that made sense to someone once and no longer makes sense to anyone.
-Also possibly the asbestos floor tiles, but we will get to that.
+You are now the proud owner of a house in Massachusetts, which means you are also the owner of everything that was done to it before you arrived, the good decisions and the bad ones, the 1987 addition, the popcorn ceiling, the plastic sliders, also possibly the asbestos floor tiles and the lead paint, but I don't want to jinx you.

 Welcome!
 Benvenuti!
 Bienvenue!
-I work on houses in Massachusetts and greater New England, and I trained on historic properties in Italy before I moved here, which means I have spent a significant portion of my career figuring out what to keep, what to fix, and what to remove without losing what made the house worth buying in the first place.
-My job is not to impose a look.
-It is to figure out what a house wants to be and help the people living in it find themselves in it.
-That is true whether the house was built in 1780 or 1995.
+I work on houses in Massachusetts and greater New England, and I trained on historic properties in Italy before I moved here, which means I have spent a big portion of my career figuring out what to keep, what to fix, and what to remove without losing what made the house worth buying in the first place.
+I always tell to people that my job is 1% creativity and 99% problem solving, most of my time is spent figuring out how the house should be, what my clients want it to be (which is not necessarily the same thing) and help them find themselves in it.

-This post is for the people who just bought a house, or are about to, and do not know where to start.
-Here is where.
+This post is for the people who just bought a house, or are about to, and don't know where to start.
+You start from here.

 Should I get a home inspection before renovating?

-In the current Massachusetts market, a significant number of buyers have to waive the inspection contingency to get their offer accepted.
-I understand why, the competition is real and the concession is sometimes necessary.
+In the current Massachusetts market, many of buyers have to waive the inspection contingency to get their offer accepted.
+I understand why, it's a tough market and the concession is sometimes necessary.
 But once you own the house, the inspection you waived on the way in is the first thing you should go get now.

-A good home inspector will flag current issues, code violations, deferred maintenance, and conditions you will need to address before you can touch anything else.
-Trying to plan a renovation without that baseline is designing in the dark.
-The inspector's report is not a list of reasons to panic.
-It is the document that tells you what you are actually working with, which is the only honest starting point.
+A good home inspector will flag current issues, code violations, poor or delayed maintenance and will tell you what's urgent and what can wait.
+Trying to plan a renovation without the inspection is like designing in the dark.
+The inspector's report is not a list of reasons to panic but the document that tells you what you are actually working with, which is the only good starting point.

 Does my house have historic protections?